Get involved in research

 Research can't happen without your support.
 Find out how you can get involved in research and help us find a cure for Parkinson's.

 Our Research Support Network connects you to all the latest research news and opportunities.
-Everyone is welcome, from researchers to people with Parkinson's - all you need is an email address to get started.
+Everyone is welcome, from researchers to people with Parkinson's.

 What's on offer?

 This year we will be livestreaming more events to help bring research closer to you.
 Livestreaming is the live broadcast of an event on the internet.